isabella232/foundation.graphql.org/content/news/graphiql-graphql-playground.md

 ## New Features

-These new features will come with the new GraphiQL stable, for free!
+These new features will come with the new `graphql@2.0.0`:

 - vscode style command palette (via `monaco-editor`)
 - jump to fragment or other type definitions